dynamiqs/dynamiqs/docs/documentation/basics/closed-systems.md

     \alpha_{n-1}
     \end{pmatrix},
 $$
-[^1]: Where $n$ is the dimension of the finite-dimensional complex Hilbert space of the system.

 with $\alpha_0,\dots,\alpha_{n-1}\in\mathbb{C}$ and such that $\sum |\alpha_i|^2=1$ (the state is a unit vector).
+{ .annotate }

+1. Where $n$ is the dimension of the finite-dimensional complex Hilbert space of the system.

 !!!
 Example "Example for a two-level system"
     For a two-level system, $\ket\psi=\begin{pmatrix}\alpha_0\\\alpha_1\end{pmatrix}$ with $|\alpha_0|^2+|\alpha_1|^2=1$.